 Peppers

 I used fresh poblano peppers as they are medium spiciness and complement the smoky ancho powder used in the recipe.
-You could also use dried anchos which would rehydrate in the slow cooker broth.
+You could also use ancho peppers (dried poblano peppers) which would rehydrate in the slow cooker broth.

 Spice Blends